csswizardry/csswizardry.github.com/_posts/2013-01-25-mindbemding-getting-your-head-round-bem-syntax.md

         <input type="Submit" value ="Search" class="site-search__button">
     </form>

-We can see that we have a block called `.site-search` which has en element which lives inside it called `.site-search__field`.
+We can see that we have a block called `.site-search` which has an element which lives inside it called `.site-search__field`.
 We can also see that there is a variation of the `.site-search` called `.site-search--full`.